auxoncorp/modality-probe/README.md

 ```

 The [ekotrace-udp-collector](ekotrace-udp-collector) is a reference implementation of a
 trace data logging backend.
-It uses UDP to receive `ekotrace` report bytes from the client,
+It uses UDP to receive `ekotrace` report bytes from the client
-which conform [standardized schema](schemas/log_reporting.lcm), and logs them to a file
+(bytes which conform to a [standardized schema](schemas/log_reporting.lcm)) and logs
-for offline analysis.
+trace data to a file for offline analysis.

 ## Id Management